Srilekha Parthasarathy: Live shows

-She has done more than 200 live shows in India and other countries, including Singapore, USA, Canada, Kuwait and Colombo.
-She performs live shows for companies, such as Hyundai, Aircel, Touchtel, Airtel, Samsung, Bpl Mobiles, TVS group and Cognizant Technology Solutions, Ajuba solutions.
-She is a judge in Star Vijay TV's "Super Singer" series.
+She has done more than 200 live shows in India and other countries, including Singapore, USA, Canada, Kuwait and Sri Lanka (Colombo).
+She performs live shows for companies, such as Hyundai, Aircel, Touchtel, Airtel, Samsung, BPL Mobile, TVS Group and Cognizant Technology Solutions, Ajuba Solutions.
+She also appears as a judge on Star Vijay's Super Singer TV series.

 Fan club

 She has a fan club "No One Noticed Srilekha" in Portland, Oregon, US, the first for a Tamil singer in Oregon.
-She has fans all over the world.